Legal Virtual Assistant | Hire a Paralegal for Lawyers

 Matter Administration and Case Support

-• Drafting routine documents from firm-approved templates for attorney review
+- Drafting routine documents from firm-approved templates for attorney review, including demand letters, retainer agreements, correspondence letters, and standard client communications

-• Preparing filing packets and supporting e-filing workflows where permitted
+- Preparing filing packets and supporting e-filing workflows via PACER for federal court matters and state-specific e-filing portals, where permitted and under attorney supervision

 Billing, Time Capture, and Operational Reporting

-• Invoice preparation support, billing cadence reminders, and pre-bill cleanup
+- Invoice preparation support, billing cadence reminders, and pre-bill cleanup across platforms including Tabs3, TimeSolv, Bill4Time, Cosmolex, and LawPay

 Tech Stack and Interconnectivity